Top awards won from CASE for feature writing and fundraising publications

 A bronze award was earned in the fundraising publications category for a high-end booklet that was prepared for a special partner.
 The piece was titled “The Impact of Giving to Clark College Foundation: A Report for the John A. and Helen M. Cartales Foundation.”
 It was written and produced by Rhonda Morin with support from the Clark College Foundation team and designed by freelance graphic artist Jane Vanderzanden.

-The foundation was recognized during a luncheon in Seattle on February 8, 2018.
+Awardees will be recognized during a luncheon in Seattle on February 8, 2018.